-While Syndicalists look to the elemental mass meeting of the workers at their place of work as the foundation of organisation and the i greatest source of labours strength, there are, nevertheless, certain functions which cannot be carried out by a mass meeting certain details and arrangements where delegation of function is necessary.
+WHILE Syndicalists look to the elemental mass meeting of the workers at their place of work as the foundation of organisation and the greatest source of labour's strength, there are, nevertheless, certain functions which cannot be carried out by a mass meeting-certain details and arrangements where delegation of function is necessary.
 So the meeting elects delegates to carry out its wishes and general resolutions.

 But these men and women are nothing but delegates.
+They are

-They are elected for certain limited functions, to carry out certain general instructions, and always subject to recall.
-The right of recall is fundemental to Syndicalism, though it is somewhat strange to the orthodox trade union movement and completely foreign to the Labour Party.
+elected for certain limited functions, to carry out certain general instructions, and always subject to recall.
+This right of recall is fundamental to Syndicalism, though it is somewhat strange to the orthodox labour movement and completely foreign to the Communist belief.

-It is the simple principle that whoever elects can recall, whoever gives can take away.
-A delegate is elected to carry out a certain function or policy; if he disregards the wishes of his fellow workers, then they can at once recall him.
-How the trade union movement has suffered from neglect of this principle, which trade-union leaders and would-be bosses have always disliked.
+It is the simple principle that whoever elects may recall, whoever gives may take away.
+A delegate is elected to carry out a certain function or policy; if he disregards the wishes of his fellow workers, then they may at once recall him.
+How the trade-union movement has suffered from neglect of this principle, which trade-union leaders and would-be bosses have always disliked.

-The nearest the trade unions have come to is in the shop stewerd ment, but for years the Communists - often with considerable success - have fought fiercely against this principle, seeking to make each Communist shop steward a papier-mache commisar even denying the workers the right to make strike decisions.
+The nearest the trade unions have come to it is in the shop steward movement, but for years the Communists-often with considerable success-have fought fiercely against this principle, seeking to make each Communist shop steward a papier-maché Stalin and even denying the workers the right to make strike decisions.

-But the Syndicalist stands firmly by these things the mass meetings, delegates bot bosses, the right of recall.
-Here indeed is the hallmark of Syndicaliam,
+But the Syndicalist stands firmly by these things-the mass meeting, delegates not bosses, the right of recall.
+Here, indeed, is the hallmark of Syndicalism.

-.
-It is now evident that Syndicalism is organised from the bottom upwards - the factory, the mass meeting, the delegate - and that all power comes from below and is controlled from below.
+It is now evident that Syndicalism is organised from the bottom upwards-the factory, the mass meeting, the delegate-and that all power comes from below and is controlled from below.
 This is a revolutionary principle, one of the few truly revolutionary principles advocated in the twentieth century.
-In all other movements, government, regulation, is from downwards.
-The Capitalist, the Dictator, the Leader, the hereditary boss tells his flock what they must do - strictly in their own interests, of course.
+In all other movements, government, regulation, is from above downwards.
+The capitalist, the dictator, the leader, the hereditary boss tells his flock what they must do-strictly in their own interests, of course!
 But he decides what is good and what is evil.
-All movements so based, even if claiming to be revolutionary, are founded upon the concept of slave and master - though maybe a selfstyled master.
-Only Syndicaliam is based on free men.
+All movements so based, even if claiming to be revolutionary, are founded upon the concept of slave and master-though maybe a self-styled kind master.
+Only Syndicalism is based on free men.

-All parties, capitalist or "labour", are all social relationships except Syndicalism, are at one in opposing the principle of control from below.
-All are prepared to fight to the last ditch to preserve the principle of control from above, the relation of master and servant.
-Communism, Conservatism, Labourism, capitalism, business (big or small) - are all bound and rooted in the master principle, as are the previous systems of fuedalism and chattel slavery.
+All parties, capitalist or "labour", and all social relationships except Syndicalism, are at one in opposing the principle of control from below.
+All are willing to fight to the last ditch to preserve the principle of control from above, the relation of master and servant.
+Communism, Conservatism, Labourism, capitalism, business (big or small)-all are bound and rooted in the master principle, as were the previous systems of feudalism and chattel slavery.

-The Syndicalist principle of control from below, then, is truly revolutionary and, as such, is repulsive to the political parties and excits the anger of groups and idividuals who wish to appear revolutionary while, at the same time, they retain the principles of a conservative society.
+The Syndicalist principle of control from below, then, is truly revolutionary and, as such, is repulsive to the political parties and excites the anger of groups and individuals who wish to appear revolutionary while, at the same time, they retain the principles of a conservative society.

-Control from below runs through all Syndicalist manifestations - its organisation, its activity and its idea of a future socirty.
+Control from below runs through all Syndicalist manifestationsits organisation, its activity and its idea of a future society.